hokoo/templater/README.md

 The result will be the same.

-But the more interesting part is that you can the containers to repeat the content.
+But the more interesting part is that you can the containers to build the content by means blocks.

-### Repeaters
+### Blocks

+Blocks are a way to have a component-like structure in the template.
+Unlike tags, blocks themselves are not a placeholder for a value, but they just describe a pattern of the content.
+You can consider blocks as a template inside a template.
+This is why it does matter where you put the block in the template.

 ```html
 <div class="feed">